tabularelf/audioExt/README.md

 Additionally: As of 2.3.6 (maybe earlier), `audio_exists()` does not correctly return true for ogg files, due to an internal bug with audio streams.
 Instead, you should use `audioExtSoundExists()` and remove the ogg file with `audioExtOggRemoveStream()` from the database.

-Note: signed 16-bit and signed 8-bit are only supported for wav files.
+Note: signed 16-bit and unsigned 8-bit are only supported for wav files.

 ## Supported Platforms: